mwantia/coredns-consulrpz-plugin/README.md

 - `name`:     Defines the bame of the policy
 - `version`:  The version used for this policy format (Must be set to `1.0` or omitted)
 - `priority`: Priority of the policy (Default: `1000`)
-- `target`:   Defines the target file or url (Must be set together with `type`)
-- `type`:     Defines the type used for parsing the target
-  - `rpz`:    Parses the target content as "rpz syntax file"
-  - `hosts`:  Parses the target content as simple "hosts syntax" (Currently not implemented)
-  - `abp`:    Parses the target content as "adblock-plus syntax" (Currently not implemented)
 - `rules`:    Set of array of policy rules defined for this policy

 ### Rule structure:

-- `triggers`: Array of conditions that trigger the rule
+- `matches`:   Array of conditions that match the rule
-- `actions`:  Array of actions to take when the rule is triggered
+- `responses`: Array of responses to reply with when the rule is triggered

-## Supported Triggers
+## Supported Matches

-Currently, the plugin supports the following trigger types:
+Currently, the plugin supports the following match-types:

 1. `type`: Matches query types
   ```json